sjoerdvink99/sjoerdvink99/README.md

 ### Hello, I'm Sjoerd Vink 👋

-I’m currently still in university, where I study Information Science.
-On the side I'm trying to get the hang of Python and Javascript.
-Especially the frameworks React.JS and Django.
+I am a 22 year old developer from the Netherlands specializing in web development and data science.
+I am currently still at university, where I study information science.